-Based on the data, HR professionals can tailor mentorship programs to the specific needs of their workforce.
+Based on the data, HR professionals can create a training dashboard and tailor mentorship programs to the specific needs of their workforce.
 The findings can be used to help with the next step, deciding upon the structure of the program.

 Determine the Structure of the Program

 As stated before, there are different types of mentorship programs in the workplace.
-Aside from determining the qualities and purpose of the program, HR professionals should also consider the type of pairing that occurs.
+Secondly, after determining the qualities and purpose of the program, you need to consider the type of pairing that occurs.
 Here are some of the approaches that human resources take to match mentors and mentees.

 - Assigned pairing- With assigned pairing, human resources match mentors and mentees based on their goals, abilities, and achievements.
 HR professionals may use assigned pairing strategically to fit in with their determined development objectives.

-- Personality Pairing- With personality pairing, mentors, and mentees are asked to complete a survey of quick personality-based questions.
+- Personality Pairing- Generally, personality pairing consists of mentors, and mentees completing a survey of quick personality-based questions.
 Based on their responses, they are paired with a matching partner.
 Although they are not perfect, personality tests are usually good indicators of a person’s learning and communication style.

 - Cross-Departmental Pairing- Especially in larger companies, it’s easy for employees to stay within their department.
 In order to encourage employees to branch out, consider using cross-departmental pairing.
 This allows employees to interact with team members outside of their normal circle, thereby understanding a wider scope of the company and its functions.

-- Voluntary pairing- With voluntary pairing, mentees decide upon which mentor that they would like to partner with or vice-versa.
-This type of pairing is often more natural and allows employees to select a partner that they feel comfortable with learning from and/or teaching to.
+- Voluntary pairing- With voluntary pairing, mentees decide upon which mentor they would like to partner with or vice-versa.
+This type of pairing is often more natural and allows employees to select a partner that they feel comfortable with learning from and/or teaching.

 Get the Word Out

 Make sure that everyone knows about the new program!
 In order to increase awareness, try posting about it on employee forums and company emails.
 Generally, shared physical and virtual spaces are good options.
-Anywhere that employees might happen to see regularly!
+Anywhere that employees might happen to be looking on a regular basis!

 When you are reaching out to your workforce, don’t forget to include details about the program and how participants can become involved.
 Once your program is going, ask to document participants with photos.
 Acknowledge exceptional mentors and mentees for their efforts with small gifts and recognition in company meetings.